With Cynthia Aldinger and Mary O’Connell

 Week Four: Health and Safety

 In week four, we’ll discuss how to offer a safe environment outdoors.
 We’ll explore not only physical safety but also soul safety, and the safety provided within the context of relationship-based care.
+Licensing and other regulatory concerns will also be addressed.

 Refund Policy: Fees will be refunded in full up to 7 days prior to the start of the course, and at 50% if student cancels enrollment less than a week in advance.
 Fees are nonrefundable after the start of the course.